Tour of Flanders (men's race): Rider characteristics

 Since the early years, winners of the Tour of Flanders acquired the literary epithet Flandrien or Flahute – a French term eagerly used by the Flemish press.
-Flandriens were riders with a formidable durability who were able to ride fast all day, over vast distances and in all weathers.
+Flandriens were known as riders with a formidable durability who were able to ride fast all day, over vast distances and in all weathers.
 Their exploits helped cement bike racing as the foremost sport in Flanders.

 Because of its demanding course and specific characteristics, the Tour of Flanders has favoured a certain type of cyclists in modern times, known as classics specialists or specialists of the cobbled classics.
 Main contenders must possess a broad range of athletic potential in order to win.
 The aggressive nature of the climbs favours explosive riders, but the length of the race requires the highest level of fitness and durability.

 Although the race has never ended in a mass sprint, sprinters often do well, especially those who evolved into classic riders, like Tom Boonen or Alexander Kristoff.
 Time trial specialist Fabian Cancellara successfully focused on the cobbled classics, thereby using his ability to maintain a high pace as a strong weapon on the last hills and on the flat run-in to the finish.
 Cancellara finished solo on two of his three wins.